scala/docs.scala-lang/_overviews/scala3-book/first-look-at-types.md

   "a string",
   732,  // an integer
   'c',  // a character
-  true, // a boolean value
+  '\'', // a character with a backslash escape true, // a boolean value
   () => "an anonymous function returning a string"
 )